tparchman/lab/ponderosa_general.md

 Anytime the system appears to be down, or you can not log in, immediately contact Tom or, if necessary, Mike Zierten.
 Mike is the College of Science system administrator for research computing, and he helps us keep things stable.

+# Two major rules:

+ ## 1. **keep all files compressed** when you are not actively using them

+ ## 2. **rm all files that are not absolutely necessary**

-## General useful commands for keeping on top of shit
+## General useful commands for keeping on top of things
+See thorough cheat sheet at the bottom for other stuff.

 To look at disc space (total, avialable, and used):